Web API v1¶

 The Web API is built to support major browsers such as Mozilla Firefox, Google Chrome, Safari, and Microsoft Internet Explorer (10 and newer).

-Apptus Cloud environment configuration is a part of the customer on-boarding process.
+Apptus Cloud environment configuration is a part of the customer onboarding process.
 This configuration is performed by Apptus, but for it to be completed some information regarding origin host settings and selected client side payment strategy are needed from the customer.
+The customer must also verify that the connection requirements are met when using the RESTful API.

 With this provided to Apptus the initial set-up for the Web API will be performed, and the following information is returned to the customer.